Desktop Agent Troubleshooting & FAQ

 Optional: To delete Agent Logs, navigate to: Library > Logs and remove the Produce8-Agent folder.

-Mac Uninstall Script:
+mac Uninstall Script:

 You can also use the uninstall script to remove the Agent and user-related files:

-On Windows
+Windows

 -